LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 If you run this directly from the program's entry point, without wrapping it in a `try`/`catch`, you may or may not see the `Finally` message displayed, because exception handling works subtly differently in the case an exception reaches all the way to the top of the stack without being caught.
 (Oddly, it usually does run, but if you have a debugger attached, the program usually exits without running the `Finally` callback.)

 This is mostly just a curiosity: application frameworks such as ASP.NET Core or WPF typically install their own top-of-stack exception handlers, and in any case you shouldn't be subscribing to a source that you know will call `OnError` without supplying an error callback.
 This problem only emerges because the delegate-based `Subscribe` overload in use here supplies an `IObserver<T>` implementation that throws in its `OnError`.
 However, if you're building console applications to experiment with Rx's behaviour you are quite likely to run into this.
 In practice, `Finally` will do the right thing in more normal situations.
+(But in any case, you shouldn't throw exceptions from an `OnError` handler.)

 ## Using